Atomic Consistency Preference Optimization for Long-Form Question Answering

 \subsection{Datasets and Evaluation}

 The training split of the LongFact dataset \citep{wei2024long}, consisting of 2,097 examples, was used to align both \factalign\ and the proposed model, \acpo.
 Evaluation was conducted on the test splits of the LongFact and BioGen datasets \citep{min2023factscore}, with results reported for all models and baselines.
-FactScore was employed to assess factual precision on both datasets.
+Both LongFact and BioGen are English-language datasets.
 As FactScore relies on topic names—which are not available for LongFact—GTR-XL was used to retrieve the most relevant documents from the full Wikipedia corpus to support factual grounding during evaluation.
 FactScore reports two key metrics: the factual precision of the claims present in the output and the total number of factual claims identified in the output.
 The former is the more important metric.